 In 2010, I ran a multi-family office, employed 11 people, published articles on finance and campaigned for shareholder rights.
 I am now barred from practicing my profession.

 My experience may sound improbable.
 Originally, financial regulation did not work this way.
 But after the 2008 crisis, the SEC came under pressure to win cases and levy fines.
 A well-meaning Congress gave the SEC enormous powers: the power to make its own rules, enforce those rules against individuals as well as firms, and require that in-house judges try cases.
 The SEC has poured hundreds of billions of dollars in fines into the U.S. Treasury, including the fines it uses to fund itself.
 Big firms pay big money to avoid prosecution.
-Small firms are simply destroyed.
+Small firms are destroyed.

 The SEC should return to its mission, vigorously enforcing the dissemination and disclosure of financial information based on honest accounting and making sure the markets run efficiently and smoothly.
-The SEC should once again enforce laws created by legislators and try cases in front of unbiased judges, bound by the principles of due process and equal protection.
+The SEC should again enforce laws created by legislators and try cases in front of unbiased constitutionally appointed judges, bound by the principles of due process and equal protection.

+Americans are waking up to the danger of government without due process.
+Change is coming.
 Write a letter to the editor.
 Contact elected officials.
 Forward this website’s link to friends.
 Or just hit the follow button.

 Read my story.
 Hopefully, you’ll want to get involved too.